Served Sentences

 Suspected of:

-"acting in conditions of strict secrecy in order to avoid exposure and suppression of his criminal activity by law enforcement agencies and state security agencies, continues to convene meetings of members of this organization and other followers of the teachings of Jehovah's Witnesses in the territory of Kursk and the Kursk Region" (from the decision to initiate a criminal case)
+"acting in conditions of strict secrecy in order to avoid exposure and suppression of his criminal activity by law enforcement agencies and state security agencies, continues to convene meetings of members of this organization and other followers of the teachings of Jehovah's Witnesses in Kursk and the Kursk Region" (from the decision to initiate a criminal case)

 Court case number: